Sofitel massacre

-Jean Roussel, a 38-year-old robber, was arrested soon after whilst the other suspects escaped.
-Roussel barely spoke amid the investigation and he died from a heart attack in 1985.
+During the subsequent investigation, Roussel barely spoke, and he died from a heart attack in 1985.
 In June 1987, François Arpinot, a scrap dealer, and Gérard Rolland, a nightclub bouncer, were sentenced to 18 and 15 years in prison, respectively.
 It was implied that Roussel launched the robbery to finance his escape, as he was already detained in another case but granted leave.